myang35/WrightsEscape/README.md

 # WrightsEscape

+Team Disappointments:
-Garrison Bolick
+-Garrison Bolick
-Brenda Vang
+-Brenda Vang
-Kolby Viera
+-Kolby Viera
-Marvin Yang
+-Marvin Yang

 To beat the game, you must avoid the guards and the lights.